 This Land is an online multimedia project that collects and connects stories about land, home, belonging, and identity by Oregon’s communities of color.
-We'll begin publishing these stories here in February 2017, with new stories coming out every few weeks.
+The project launched in February 2017.

 The project uses film, words, maps, photos, sounds, and graphics by artists and writers of color to build a broader understanding of how policies and laws shape systems of power and land ownership in Oregon’s past and present.